Casey Byrne '13 To Fly Aboard NASA's SOFIA Telescope

 "We are going to see the universe in detail never before possible.”

-Originally published in Media Relations: Casey Byrne '13 To Fly Aboard NASA's SOFIA Telescope.
+Originally published in IC News: Casey Byrne '13 To Fly Aboard NASA's SOFIA Telescope.